The Video Intelligence API allows developers to use Google video analysis technology as part of their applications.

 You should see something like this:

-Now, you're ready to use the Video Intelligence API!
+Now, you're ready to use the Video Intelligence API client library!

-In this tutorial, you'll use an interactive Python interpreter called IPython, which you installed in the previous step.
+In the next steps, you'll use an interactive Python interpreter called IPython, which you installed in the previous step.
 Start a session by running ipython

 in Cloud Shell: